 - 1. Announce your attack, then identify which of your ships and/or facilities will be firing and which enemy ship or facility they are targeting.
 You can use any or all of your compatible ships/facilities at that location, but can target only one enemy ship or facility per battle.
 (Borg Ship dilemmas and Borg-affiliation ships with a Multiplexor Drone aboard are allowed to fire WEAPONS against two or more targets in the same battle.
-See battle multiple targets.)
-If the card you are targeting had been "stopped," it is "unstopped" for this battle. - If your opponent wishes to return fire during this battle, he must also now identify which one of your ships or facilities at that location he will be targeting, and which of his ships and/or facilities there will be returning fire against that target.
-(The target must be one of your cards that is involved in your initial attack.) - (See "WEAPONS using" for the requirements a ship/facility must meet to fire WEAPONS in a battle.)
-The battle has now been initiated. - 2.
+See battle ship multiple targets.)
+If the card you are targeting had been "stopped," it is "unstopped" for this battle.
+Each of your ships that will be firing WEAPONS must have WEAPONS>0 and be "unstopped," undocked, and uncloaked. - 2.
+If your opponent wishes to return fire during this battle, he must also now identify which one of your ships or facilities at that location he will be targeting, and which of his ships and/or facilities there will be returning fire against that target.
+(The target must be one of your cards that is involved in your initial attack.)
+Each of your opponent's ships that returns fire must also have WEAPONS>0, be "unstopped," undocked, and uncloaked, and have a personnel of matching affiliation aboard (but no leader is required).
+The battle has now been initiated. - 3.
 You and your opponent may now use any cards that apply at the start of the battle.
-These responses to the battle initiation may include cards which will allow you to draw extra Tactic cards in the next step, such as Battle Bridge Door or Attack Pattern Delta. - 3.
-Each player who has a Battle Bridge side deck may do the following: - draw up to two Tactic cards (or more if allowed by a card played in step 2) from the top of his side deck (he may look at each one before deciding whether or not to draw the next); - choose one of those Tactic cards (regardless of how many ships are firing) to play face down on the table as his current tactic (optional); and - place his unplayed Tactic card(s) face-up underneath his side deck.
+These responses to the battle initiation may include cards which will allow you to draw extra Tactic cards in the next step, such as Battle Bridge Door or Attack Pattern Delta. - 4.
+Each player who has a Battle Bridge side deck may do the following: - draw up to two Tactic cards (or more if allowed by a card played in step 3) from the top of his side deck (he may look at each one before deciding whether or not to draw the next); - choose one of those Tactic cards (regardless of how many ships are firing) to play face down on the table as his current tactic (optional); and - place his unplayed Tactic card(s) face-up underneath his side deck.
 (Used Tactic cards never go to your discard pile.
 Instead, whenever one of them is discarded or otherwise leaves the table, place it face up underneath your side deck.
-When your battle Bridge side deck runs out of face-down Tactic cards, shuffle the face-up cards and place them face down again underneath your seeded Battle bridge door.)
-Any current tactics played on the table are then revealed at the same time. - (Your Tactic cards are not part of your normal hand, and thus are not affected by cards such as Alien Probe and Energy Vortex.) - 4.
-Compute your ATTACK total by adding together the total WEAPONS power of all your attacking cards (counting all applicable enhancements from other cards) plus the ATTACK bonus from your current tactic (if any).
+When your Battle Bridge side deck runs out of face-down Tactic cards, shuffle the face-up cards and place them face down again underneath your seeded Battle bridge door.)

+Any current tactics played on the table are then revealed at the same time.

+(Your Tactic cards are not part of your normal hand, and thus are not affected by cards such as Alien Probe and Energy Vortex.)

+5. Compute your ATTACK total by adding together the total WEAPONS power of all your attacking cards (counting all applicable enhancements from other cards) plus the ATTACK bonus from your current tactic (if any).
 (The ATTACK bonus is added only once, not once for each ship.)

-Your opponent computes his DEFENSE total by adding together the SHIELDS of his targeted ship or facility (counting all applicable enhancements, plus the 50% facility SHIELDS extension if the target is a docked ship) plus the DEFENSE bonus from his current tactic (if any).
+Your opponent computes his DEFENSE total by adding the SHIELDS of his targeted ship or facility (counting all applicable enhancements) to the 50% facility SHIELDS extension (if the target is a docked ship) plus the DEFENSE bonus from his current tactic (if any).

 Now compare the two totals to see if you score a hit (but damage is not applied until after your opponent's return fire, if any).